justsanchez/obsidianNotes/Notes/React/01 React Basics/001 React.md

 ## The Rebirth

+Links:
-tags: #react
+Tags: #react

 Open-sourced in 2013
 Initially, a small team at Facebook created React (For their newsfeed feature)

-Mentioned followers of using react include:
+Mentioned companies of using react include:
 - Netflix
 - Airbnb

-React is a javascript framework used for building websites with reusable components
+**React** is a javascript framework used for building websites with reusable components

 Some useful Features
 - Includes JavaScript Syntax Extension (`JSX`)